-Students are encouraged to seek professional help should they need assistance with drug and/or alcohol problems.
-The following group can be contacted for help:
+Students are encouraged to seek professional help should they need assistance with drug and/or alcohol problems, and the Substance Abuse and Mental Health Services Administration can be contacted for help:

 1-800-662-HELP - Substance Abuse and Mental Health Services Administration: The SAMHSA Helpline is a confidential, free, 24-hour-a-day, 365-day-a-year information service, provided in English and Spanish, for individuals and family members facing substance abuse issues.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.
 Callers can also order free publications and other information in print on substance abuse and mental health issues.